Austin Riley Player Props: Braves vs. Rockies

 Austin Riley At The Plate

-- In 25 games this season (36.8%), Riley has picked up an RBI, and in eight of those games (11.8%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Riley has driven home a run in 25 games this season (36.2%), including more than one RBI in 11.6% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.